fetchai/docs/pages/references/contracts/uagents-almanac/almanac-overview.md

-# Almanac Contract
+# Almanac Contract Overview

 μAgents participating in any system are required to register in the **Almanac contract**.
 The Almanac is a smart contract developed and deployed on the Fetch.ai blockchain which provides users with a direct way to query a particular μAgent's information, as well as allowing other agents to retrieve information about any specific μAgents registered within the contract.

-Thus, ***μAgents registration in the Almanac contract is a key part for agents to communicate in a remote way***.
+***μAgents registration in the Almanac contract is a key part for agents to communicate in a remote fashion***.

-The system employs strict time limitations for registrations, measured in **blocks**, to ensure the smooth operation of a large ecosystem of agents.
-This limitation addresses the liveness problem by encouraging μAgents to periodically re-register their information within the Almanac contract, thus keeping the registration details up to date for each one of them.
+The system employs strict time limitations for registrations, measured in **blocks**, to ensure the smooth operation of a large ecosystem of agents. _This limitation addresses the liveness problem by encouraging μAgents to periodically re-register their information within the Almanac contract, thus keeping the registration details up to date for each one of them._

 Indeed, once a μAgent's registration information expires due to the time limit, queries for that μAgents will no longer return the previously registered information. ***This mechanism promotes the accuracy and relevance of the μAgents information available to others***.